This post is coauthored by Barbara Bavis and Robert Brammer, senior legal reference specialists.

+This post is coauthored by Robert Brammer and Barbara Bavis, senior legal reference specialists.
 This material is provided for informational purposes only and is not to be considered legal advice.
 To obtain legal advice, please consult a licensed attorney in your jurisdiction.
 United States vaccination requirements have been in the news, particularly following what the Centers […]

 This post is co-written by Anne Guha, who was an intern with the Law Library’s Public Services Division this spring and is now working in Public Services, and Barbara Bavis, legal reference specialist.
 Our patrons at the Law Library of Congress frequently ask us for assistance in investigating the origins and statutory authority of federal […]